 - Bitfinex and Tether are fined $18.5 million.

-- Bitfinex and Tether absolutely must not touch a New York customer, and must show their efforts not to touch a New York customer — an “I am not in New York” tick-box, as Bitfinex has been using, is not going to do here.
+- Bitfinex and Tether absolutely must not touch a New York customer, and must show their efforts not to touch a New York customer — an “I am not in New York” tick-box, as Bitfinex has been using, is not going to do the job here.
 The Office of the Attorney General (OAG) will be monitoring their compliance.

 - Tether must report on, and publish, the composition of the Tether reserve for the next two years, starting in three months.